gabacode/chatGPDP/README.md

 - Set your API key and change the chat's colors from the top menu `Options -> Settings` or `Preferences` on macOS.

-- You can change your fictional character's desired behavior via the `Options -> Change Personality` menu.
+- Change your fictional character's desired behavior via the `Options -> Change Personality` menu.

-- You can right click on a message to edit, or save a new message to alter the course of your conversation.
+- Right click on a message to Edit, Save, or Delete the message, and alter the course of your conversation.

-- You can take a screenshot of your conversation via `Edit -> Take Screenshot`.
+- Take a screenshot of your conversation via `Edit -> Take Screenshot`.

 - Save and load conversations from the `File` menu.